awbored/SecretTV-Playlist/README.md

-# 2024/08/06 - SecretTV Playlist
+# 2024/08/20 - SecretTV Playlist

 ## SecretTV Playlist

 News:
-- 08/13 - No SecretTV on August 13th.
-I will have a work call that will take the whole evening, sorry!
+- 08/22 - Next music stream will be on Thursday, August 22nd at 7:00pm Pacific.
 - My theremin performance at the Crocker Arts Museum is now on [YouTube](https://youtu.be/ptiVbGhveMU?si=gCHdL-9A_WpCVhUW)
 - My performance from 7/25 will be on YouTube SOON-ish